-Instruction in math, language arts, science, religion, and social studies will be provided to all students.
-Additional content will also be integrated into the curriculum on-site and off.
+Instruction and assessment in math, language arts, science, religion, and social studies will be provided to all students.
+Additional content will be provided in art, Spanish, music, physical education, and technology will be graded as Pass/Fail for at least the first trimester.